 Over to you

-Hopefully you’ve found this guide helpful.
+Hopefully, you’ve found this guide helpful.
 What architectural style do you prefer?
 Which of the iconic buildings mentioned above have you crossed off your bucket list?
-If you'd love to see more of these famous structures, why not book one of the recommended cruises below?
+If you'd love to see more of these famous structures, explore our range of cruise deals and European river cruises.

 Image credits: Pierre Phaneuf, Visit Florence